StefFrustagli/narcissism-sources/README.md

 [Link to the GitHub Project board](https://github.com/users/StefFrustagli/projects/2/views/1)

 ### Problem Statement

-Through the years, I have 'liked' on Instagram and YouTube a large amount of reels and videos about Narcissism.
-During my recovery journey, these reels and videos played an important role - actually, I would say they were pivotal in my recovery.
-As we encounter a massive amount of information on social apps and may miss it, I wanted to make this material easily accessible, in one place, for those who might need it.
+In the past few years, I have liked a large number of reels and videos about narcissism on Instagram and YouTube.
+These videos played a crucial role in my awareness journey - I believe they were pivotal to my recovery.
+But this material was somehow 'hidden' or lost in a sea of information on social apps, and I felt it was chaotic.
+I wanted to make this helpful material organised in one place and easily accessible to those who could benefit from it.
+It might have helped someone else as well.

-#### Proposed solution

-How to do that?
-This website was my answer.
-The primary intent was to create a site, easy to navigate and interactive, containing all the material (or at least, at the beginning, some of it) that could be as helpful to others as it was for me.
+**Proposed solution**: What can I do to accomplish that?
+My answer was this website.
+The primary intent was to create a site, easy to navigate and interactive, containing all the material (or at least some of it) that could be as helpful to others as much as it was tor me.

 ### The design process: thinking through it